-'''

-\usepackage[notes,strict,backend=biber,autolang=other,%

-bibencoding=inputenc]{biblatex-chicago}

-'''

-(In point of fact, the previous biblatex-chicago loading method without the notes option will still work, but only because I've made the notes & bibliography style the default if no style is explicitly requested.)
-If you read through biblatexchicago.sty, you'll see that it sets a number of biblatex options aimed at following the Chicago specification, as well as setting a few formatting variables intended as reasonable defaults (see section 4.4.1, above).
+\usepackage[notes,strict,backend=bibtex8,babel=other,% bibencoding=inputenc]{biblatex-chicago} style the default if no style is explicitly requested.)
+If you read through biblatex-chicago.sty, you'll see that it sets a number of biblatex options aimed at following the Chicago specification, as well as setting a few formatting variables intended as reasonable defaults (see section 4.4.1, above).
 Some parts of this specification, however, are plainly more "suggested" than "required," and indeed many publishers, while adopting the main skeleton of the Chicago style in citations, nonetheless maintain their own house styles to which the defaults I have provided do not conform.